ervandew/eclim/doc/content/vim/java/debug.rst

   place the cursor on that line and press <Enter>.
 To collapse the variable, press
   <Enter> again.

+  Press the key <p> to display the toString value of the variable under cursor.
+This is equivalent to the Details pane in Eclipse.

 If for some reason, the status window is not updated, or you accidentally closed it, you can manually refresh it by running **:JavaDebugStatus** command.